Hacker0x01/hacker101/sessions/introduction.md

 What you'll learn
 -----------------

-- Required tools
+- Must-have tools
-- Thinking like a breaker
+- Breaker Mindset
 - Attacker-defender imbalance
 - Lightweight threat assessment and prioritization
 - How to write good bug reports